 e.
 All teams should have an easily accessible fire extinguisher or its equivalent in the team’s pit area.

 B. Seat Belts and Restraint Systems

 a.
-Each car must be equipped with minimum of an SFI 16.1 or SFI 16.5 approved restraint system.
-Restraint system will be eligible for use in competition until the expiration date or for 2 years from the date of manufacture.
-Seat belt restraint systems shall be installed and used in accordance with manufacturer’s instructions.
+Each car must be equipped with a minimum of an SFI 16.1 or SFI 16.5 approved restraint system.
+The restraint system will be eligible for use in competition until the expiration date or for 2 years from the date of manufacture.
+Seat belt restraint systems shall be installed and used in accordance with the manufacturer’s instructions.

 b.
 In any type of manufacturer’s installation, the fasteners must be as supplied by the manufacturer.